 We've found all the creepiest DIY crafts that monsters of all sizes will love making this Halloween…

 We’re never happier than when our kids want to break out the craft kit: we confess it’s one of our fave ways to spend time with the kiddos without a whole heap of fuss!
 And with Halloween happening right now, we’re turning our minds to some skele-fun with these spooky arts and crafts ideas for kids…

 Halloween arts & crafts for kids

 2. Mummy mason jars

 Let’s get the party startled, folks, with these oh-so-cute mummy mason jars by It All Started With Paint!

 3. Pumpkin Jack O’Lantern

 Let’s face it, pumpkins here in Singapore are eye-wateringly expensive!
 So we’re loving this paper Jack O’Lantern alternative.
 Add LED lights for extra Halloween pizzazz!

-Gather your wee ghoul-friends and make these cute paper monster puppets from I Heart Crafty Things.
+Gather your wee ghoul-friends and make these cute paper monster puppets.
 It’s the perfect option for toddlers — easy peasy cleanup and super kooky too!

 5. Pineapple Jack O’Lantern

 Celebrate Halloween with the kids Singapore-style by throwing a relaxed party (complete with fun spooky snacks) with a tropical twist.
 Cue the perfect, edible table decoration: the Pineapple Jack 0’Lantern!

 1. Cut off the top and bottom of your pineapple, setting them to one side.
 Using a small paring knife, cut the pineapple flesh in a circular motion.
 Pull out the flesh with your hands.
 Repeat this process until you are left with approximately 2cm thickness of pineapple flesh inside the pineapple.